 Marc Merckx’s Hexagon tables prove that nature is an inexhaustible source of inspiration for new designs.
-The side tables’ teak support refers to the hexagonal basalt pillars of the Giant’s Causeway, a rock formation in Northern Ireland that was declared a UNESCO World Heritage Site.
+The side tables’ teak support refers to the hexagonal basalt pillars of the Giant’s Causeway, a rock formation in Northern Ireland that has been declared a UNESCO World Heritage Site.
 Moreover, Merckx swears by sophisticated proportions, which is why the perfect symmetry of the honeycomb was his second source of inspiration.
-The Hexagon tabletop is made of handcrafted glazed lava stone with a subtle craquelure effect that highlights the natural imperfections in the stone.
-The enamel layer ensures that the natural stone is water, heat, frost, UV, and stain-resistant.
+The Hexagon table top is made of handcrafted glazed lava stone with a subtle craquelure effect that highlights the natural imperfections in the stone.
+The coloured glaze, applied by hand, ensures that the top is water, heat, frost, UV, and stain-resistant.
 Hexagon is equally beautiful on its own as in a multiunit layout.